RetroCirce/Music-SketchNet/README.md

 # Music-SketchNet Paper Repository
-Music SketchNet: Controllable Music Generation via Factorized Representations of Pitch and Rhythm, ISMIR 2020
+Music SketchNet: Controllable Music Generation via Factorized Representations of Pitch and Rhythm, ISMIR 2020 (PLEASE DOWNLOAD IT AFTER August 15th)
+(Most of codes are workable, we are doing the proof-coding)

 ## Intro
 Music SketchNet allows you to specify your own music ideas, namely pitch contour and rhythm, in the monophonic music generation scenario.